Zmolik/tictactoe/README.md

 Enter the coordinates in form e.g. 2 2

 Learning outcomes:
-Planning and developing a complex program from scratch, using classes and functions, handling errors, and processing user input.
+Planning and developing a complex program from scratch, using classes and functions, handling errors, processing user input and finally implementation of minimax algorithm.

 This program is based on project from hyperskill.org: https://hyperskill.org/projects/82?track=2